Key Takeaways For How To Keep Your Wheelchair Clean

 Maintaining A Tidy Living Space Is Essential

 Coronavirus may still be contracted even if the first two preventative measures are followed.
 If your hands and wheelchair are infected, you may not know it until you return to your house.
 As a result, wash your hands well before entering the house.
 Keeping doorknobs and grab rails clean can help reduce the spread of germs in your home.
-Don’t go close to someone afflicted with the Coronavirus if you’ve been exposed.
+If you’ve been exposed, don’t go close to someone afflicted with the Coronavirus.
 Wheelchair users may have difficulty preserving their distance from other individuals than the average person.
 Some say face masks may only be effective for people infected with the Coronavirus.

 Always Wash Your Hands After Using The Restroom.

 It may seem like a no-brainer to wash your hands frequently.
 It’s not enough to wash your hands with soap and water.
 After using a wheelchair, you should sanitise your hands to prevent the spread of germs from the wheels.
 Wheelchair users may think it’s good to protect their hands by wearing gloves.
 Even if you merely use your hands to clean them, it may be more challenging to do so in certain situations.
-A virus is being prevented from spreading by your actions.
+Your actions prevent a virus from spreading.
 Wet wipes or antibacterial hand sanitiser may help prevent the transmission of the Coronavirus.
 Keep your hands germ-free by following these guidelines.
 Remove any dirt from your wheelchair’s wheels by thoroughly cleaning your fingernails.

 Summary Of How To Keep Your Wheelchair Clean

-Don’t go close to someone afflicted with the Coronavirus if you’ve been exposed.
+Don’t go near someone afflicted with the Coronavirus if you’ve been exposed.
 Maintaining a tidy living space will help reduce the spread of germs in your home.
-Dust and dampness on the ground are the most prominent threat to wheelchair users’ wheels.
+Dust and dampness on the ground are the most prominent threats to wheelchair users’ wheels.